23 May 2020

 Experience from dozens of scaleups, however, has proven that this isn’t the approach that gets your sales operations up and running.
 In fact, most scaleups have spent a lot of money on building a sales team with generalists, find out one or two years later that this has only costed money, making them realise the importance of specialists instead of generalists.
 And that’s because filling a pipeline of leads requires completely different skills than closing these leads.
 You simply can’t master both.
 Well, maybe a founder can, but I don’t take them into consideration here.

-In order words: splitting up your the functions in your sales team in different stages of the sales cycle to help people focus is key.
+In other words: splitting up the functions in your sales team in different stages of the sales cycle to help people focus is key.
 The most logical one is (1) a Business Developer (responsible for spotting market trends, the product-market fit and Ideal Customer Profile – in startups this is often the role of founders), (2) a Sales Development Representative (responsible for booking meetings i.e. filling the pipeline) and (3) a Sales Executive (responsible for closing deals).
 Something you could consider is combining 1 and 3 – that’s what we do here at Equalture as well, since 1 isn’t a full-time job here yet.

 And believe me, you will earn more revenue by hiring these two/three specialist instead of hiring three team members you hope they can all close deals.
 Because they won’t.